edsonha/Star-Wars-Friends/README.md

 # Star-Wars-Friends

-A responsive web app using React that let you search characters in the Star Wars universe, courtesy of this great [Star Wars API](https://swapi.co/)
+A responsive web app using React that let you filter and search characters in the Star Wars universe and display their data, courtesy of this great [Star Wars API](https://swapi.co/)

 ## Created Using